williamkray/maubot-communitybot/README.md

 ## user management

+prevent people from inviting randos to your community rooms and bypassing space membership requirements by setting the `invite_power_level` value in your config. this is used for all room creation commands.

 purge inactive users with the `purge` subcommand (i.e. `!community purge`).

 kick an individual user from your space and all child rooms, regardless of activity status, with the `kick` subcommand